JuliaHEP/UnROOT.jl/paper/paper.md

 # Usage Comparison with Existing Software

-This section focusses on the comparison with other existing ROOT I/O solutions in the Julia universe, however, one honorable mention is `uproot` [@jim_pivarski_2021_5539722], which is a purely Python-based ROOT I/O library and played (still plays) an important role for the development of `UnROOT.jl` as it is by the time of writing the most complete and best documented ROOT I/O implementation.
+This section focuses on comparison with other existing ROOT I/O solutions in the Julia universe.
+However, one honorable mention is `uproot` [@jim_pivarski_2021_5539722], which is a purely Python-based ROOT I/O library that played (and still plays) an important role in the development of `UnROOT.jl` as it was at the time of this article the most complete and best documented ROOT I/O implementation.

 - `UpROOT.jl` is a wrapper for the aforementioned `uproot` Python package and